DavidJKTofan/davidjktofan.me/content/post/cloudflare-security/index.md

 ## Disclaimer

 This is a very general introduction to Cloudflare.
 Educational purposes only, and this blog post does not necessarily reflect the opinions of Cloudflare.
-There are many more aspects to Cloudflare and its products and services – this is merely an educational intro.
+There are many more aspects to Cloudflare and its products and services – this is merely a brief educational intro.
 Properly inform yourself, keep learning, keep testing, and feel free to share your learnings and experiences as I do.
 Hope it was helpful!
 Images are online and publicly accessible.

 * * *